-The SARS-CoV-2 virus has four structural proteins.
-The spike, membrane, envelop, and nucleocapsid proteins.
+The SARS-CoV-2 virus has four structural proteins: the spike, membrane, envelop, and nucleocapsid proteins.
 The spike protein protrudes from the middle of the coronavirus and attaches to the ACE2 receptor of cells to start the process of cell entry, replication, and infection.
-The two major parts of the spike protein are the S1 and S2 subunit.
+The two major parts of the spike protein are the S1 and S2 subunits.
 The S1 has the receptor-binding domain.

 For easier reading, this review starts with what happens after the COVID jabs, soluble spike proteins, and what it takes to have a normal blood vessel.
 Then I will enumerate how the spike protein damages the body.